 The next day marks the arrival of Diwali.
 As an important Hindu tradition, special Pujas to Goddess Laxmi are dedicated.
 Cleaned houses are decorated with clay lamps, candles, wall decorations that are meant to invite Goddess Laxmi to the house and her blessings are believed to bring wealth, prosperity and happiness along with her.
 Neighbors, friends, relatives exchange sweets, gifts, greetings among themselves inviting a feeling of togetherness.

-As you are planning to perform Laxmi Puja on Diwali in 2016, you should know: Which Form Of Laxmi Should We Worship?
+As you are planning to perform Laxmi Puja on Diwali, you should know: Which Form Of Laxmi Should We Worship?

 Govardhan Puja is the fourth day of the Diwali festival while the fifth and the last day marks the special relationship between a brother and his sister, known as Bhaiya Dooj or Bhai Dooj.